 Next, we’ve got your roof – one of the most important elements of your house when it comes to waterproofing.
 A leaky roof can cause a lot of problems – not only water damage but also structural issues in the long run.
 It’s especially true when you live in an area where there is a lot of rain and storms during the year.

 To protect your home from leaks and water damage, make sure that your roof is properly caulked.
 To do this, use a proper caulk gun to apply the caulk along the joints of the roof tiles and other areas where water might get in through cracks or holes.
 In addition to that, check your roof for cracks and fix them as soon as possible – this way, you are not only staying safe but also saving money that you could have spent on more expensive repairs.
+If you need more information about roofing services, check that website.

 4. Check Your Exterior Walls